 CBD, on the other hand, does not carry the risk of overdose or fatality.
 According to the DEA, “No deaths from overdose of [cannabis] have been reported.”
 As describes by the NIH’s National Cancer Institute, this is because “cannabinoid receptors, unlike opioid receptors, are NOT located in the brainstem areas controlling respiration – lethal doses from cannabinoids do not occur.”

-CBD is a pain reliever: during and after workouts
+CBD is a potential pain reliever: during and after workouts

-CBD is an effective analgesic, helping reduce pain both during and after exercise.
-The cannabinoid CBD reduces pain via two major pain-signally pathways: the descending pain inhibitory pathway, which is the brain’s way of telling the rest of the body to stop sending pain signals, and the ascending pain inhibitory pathway, which prevents pain signals from being sent in the first place.
+CBD is potentially an effective analgesic both during and after exercise.
+The cannabinoid CBD is thought to reduce discomforts via two major pain-signally pathways: the descending pain inhibitory pathway, which is the brain’s way of telling the rest of the body to stop sending pain signals, and the ascending pain inhibitory pathway, which prevents pain signals from being sent in the first place.

-Athletes have discovered the profound benefits CBD offers: A natural pain-relieving alternative that reduces exercise-induced inflammation and pain, with minimal to no side effects.
+Athletes have discovered the profound benefits CBD offers: A natural pain-relieving alternative that has the potential to reduce exercise-induced inflammation and pain, with minimal to no side effects.

-Athletes have personally experienced what researchers at the University of San Paulo in Brazil and King’s College in London discovered: CBD has the ability to relieve anxiety.
+Athletes have personally experienced what researchers at the University of San Paulo in Brazil and King’s College in London discovered: CBD has the potential to relieve anxiety.
 CBD at high concentrates directly activates the 5 HT1A (hydroxytryptamine) serotonin receptor, thereby conferring an anti-anxiety effect.
-This G-coupled protein receptor is part of a range of biological and neurological processes, from anxiety and addiction to appetite, sleep, pain perception, nausea, and vomiting.

-CBD supports better sleep cycles and help fight fatigue
+CBD may support better sleep cycles and fatigue

-Turns out, all of these vital processes and regulated by our endocannabinoid system.
-Research now shows that a healthy endocannabinoid signaling regulates sleep stability.
-Adding exogenous CBD boosts our bodies’ endocannabinoid system after workouts, supporting our internal biological processes to work optimally.
+Turns out, all of these vital processes are potentially regulated by our endocannabinoid system.
+Research is believed to show that a healthy endocannabinoid signaling regulates sleep stability.
+Supposedly, adding exogenous CBD boosts our bodies’ endocannabinoid system after workouts, supporting our internal biological processes to work optimally.

 Here’s how you can incorporate CBD into your exercise routine